+The connections between gender and worldwide efforts to mitigate the effects of climate change are crucial but not widely understood.
 The effects of climate change, including floods, droughts and landslides, have the severest impact on the poor, the powerless, and those who work most closely with and depend most upon natural resources for their livelihoods.
-Women, who are commonly the lowest paid in society and who perform so much of the world’s unpaid work, make up the majority of these vulnerable sections of the population.
+Women, who are commonly the lowest paid in society and who perform so much of the world’s unpaid work, make up the majority of these vulnerable sections of the population

 In most countries throughout the world and at all levels of government, women are not equally represented in decision-making processes.
 This lack of representation severely reduces the contributions women can make in the planning, mitigating and implementation of climate-related policies and measures.